 Just how much this impacts your super will depend on how much of your super is invested into growth assets such as shares and property.
 For example, if you’re invested in a high growth strategy, or are in a lifestage fund and not looking to retire any time soon, it’s likely you’ll have more of your super invested in growth style assets that are subject to bouts of short-term volatility.

-If you’re invested in a lifestage fund and are closer to retiring, or have selected defensive strategies, your exposure to the share market and any risks associated with it may be lower than a high growth strategy.
+If you’re invested in a lifestage fund and are closer to retiring, or have selected more defensive investment options, your exposure to the share market and any risks associated with it will be lower than a high growth strategy.

 Our message at this time and during any market volatility is to stay calm and don’t panic.

 Super is a long-term investment, so while investment markets can be unpredictable over the shorter term, they typically recover over the longer term.

 If you’re approaching or are in retirement, it’s still important to stay focused on your long-term investment strategy and consider all your options before making any significant changes.

-You should consider keeping the following things in mind when looking at your super and what’s happening in global markets:
+You should keep the following things in mind when looking at your super and what’s happening in global markets:

 Below, you’ll find some insights about the market and what is happening right now.
 This may help you learn about the impact it may have on your super.
 And remember, we are here to help if you have any other questions about your super – just call us on 132 135.

 The value of your super can change daily depending on how your super is invested.
 The value and performance of each investment option is linked to the underlying asset classes (types of investments e.g. shares, property, fixed interest etc) it invests in and these fluctuate in line with the performance of these assets and the market.